rucdatascience/GPU4GST-sigmod-fullEXP/README.md

 sh sh/exp_one_dataset.sh
  ```

 The other six sh files correspond to complete experiments of an algorithm on eight datasets, with 300 queries of sizes 3, 5, and 7 executed on each dataset.
-For example, to run an experiment on GPUGST+, using instruction:
+For example, to run an experiment on TrimCDP-WB, using instruction:

  ```
-sh sh/exp_GPUGST+.sh
+sh sh/exp_TrimCDP-WB.sh
  ```
 Taking example.sh as an example, explain the contents of the sh file as follows:
 ```